eformsignen/eformsignen.github.io/help/chapter5.rst

 -  **Current User:** Displays the information of the user who has most recently opened or modified the document.

--  **Last modified user of the content:** Displays the information of the user who entered information in a specific component.
+-  **Last modified user of the content:** Displays the information of the user who entered information in a specific field.

 If you select **Last modified user of the content**, then the **Input Component ID** field will be displayed.
-In this field, enter the ID of the component that will display the information when triggered.
+In this field, enter the ID of the field that will display the information when triggered.

 |image21|